Dry Weather With Chilly Conditions In Hilly Areas To Prevail In KP - UrduPoint

 Dry Weather With Chilly Conditions In Hilly Areas To Prevail In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 15th Nov, 2023) The Provincial Meteorological Center Peshawar on Wednesday predicted that mainly dry weather is expected over most districts of the province, while cold in the hilly areas.
+PESHAWAR, (UrduPoint / Pakistan Point News - 17th Nov, 2023) Provincial Meteorological Center Peshawar on Friday predicted that mainly dry weather is expected over most districts of the province, while cold in the hilly areas.

 It said that foggy conditions are expected over Charsadda, Nowshera, Mardan, Peshawar, Swabi and D.I.
 Khan districts, as well as, over Motorway (M1) / Highways in late night & morning hours.
 The center advised the travelers on Motorway and highways to take precautionary measures.